andrechristikan/ack-nestjs-boilerplate/README.md

 ## API Reference

 We have already provided the API reference.
-To visit, [click here](api-reference-docs).
+To visit, [click here][api-reference-docs].

 ## Environment